RLogik/whales/README.md

 ## Status and cleaning ##

-Call `. .docker.sh --status` to view the status of the containers and images.
+Call `. whales_setup/docker.sh --status` to view the status of the containers and images.
 For example after the above hello-world example, the status looks like this:

 ```